itesrbhs/Rutgers-Moodle-28-Dev/README.md

 # Rutgers-Moodle-28-Dev
-Copy of Moodle Dev 28 codebase to be used for custom development
+Copy of Moodle 2.8.6 vanilla codebase to be used for custom development